survivejs/react-book/manuscript/04_implementing_notes.md

 After this change our application works the same way as before.
 We have gained something in return, though.
 We can begin to alter the state.

 T> In earlier versions of React you achieved the same with `getInitialState`.
 We're passing `props` to `super` by convention.
-It will work without but it's a good standard to have.
+It will work without, but it's a good standard to have.

 ## Adding New Items to `Notes` list

 Adding new items to the notes list is a good starting point.
-To get started we could render a button element and attach a dummy `onClick` handler to it.
+To get started, we could render a button element and attach a dummy `onClick` handler to it.
 We will grow the actual logic into that.

 **app/components/App.jsx**